rapideditor/temaki/README.md

 ### What is it?

 The [Maki](https://github.com/mapbox/maki) icon pack is pretty great!
-I use it in the [iD editor](https://github.com/openstreetmap/iD) and [name-suggestion-index](https://github.com/osmlab/name-suggestion-index) projects, but sometimes:
+We use it in the [iD editor](https://github.com/openstreetmap/iD) and [name-suggestion-index](https://github.com/osmlab/name-suggestion-index) projects, but sometimes:

-* I need an icon that's out of scope for Maki
+* We need an icon that's out of scope for Maki
-* I don't want to wait for an icon to be added to Maki
+* We don't want to wait for an icon to be added to Maki
-* I'm ok with not having 11px versions
+* We're ok with not having 11px versions

-So in these situations, I'll just draw something "good enough" and put it here.
+So in these situations, we can just draw something "good enough" and put it here.
 (Many of these icons also originally came from the [scottdejonge/map-icons repo](https://github.com/ideditor/temaki/issues/2).)

 The Temaki icons are a little bigger and messier than the Maki ones, but just as delicious. :yum:

 ### Design guidelines

-I try to mostly follow the excellent [Maki design guidelines](https://www.mapbox.com/maki-icons/guidelines/) but these icons are only available in 15px versions.
+We try to mostly follow the excellent [Maki design guidelines](https://www.mapbox.com/maki-icons/guidelines/) but these icons are only available in 15px versions.

+The purpose of the temaki icons is:
+- To look acceptable on 15px map pins
+- To look really great on 40px preset labels

+Some other guidelines:
+- Try to snap coordinates to 1px pixel boundaries for maximum sharpness across all displays.
+- 0.5px pixel boundaries will still look sharp on retina displays.
+- Icons with anything shiny should be lit from the left (e.g. water, perfume, balloon).
+- Try to be culturally neutral (e.g. avoid letters, numbers, left-to-right writing, currency symbols).
+- Prefer solid dark shapes over stroked/outlined shapes.
+- Prefer simplicity over complexity - fewer strokes, paths, control points.
+- Prefer rounded corners and fun shapes (exceptions for serious things like weapons, security cameras).
+- It's ok to break the rules.

 ### Contributing

 Icon requests are very welcome!
-This project is only for icons that aren't already in [Maki](https://github.com/mapbox/maki).

 ### License